sammathaadams/sammathaadams/README.md

 ---

-## 🗂️ Lab Series: Azure Infrastructure with Terraform
+## 🗂️ Lab Series: Azure IaC with Terraform

 A two-part lab series building progressively from file server infrastructure to cloud access control — each lab building directly on the last.